-Data Architecture with SAP – SAP Data Warehouse
+Data Architecture with SAP – Data Warehouse

 Often I see confusion because people in IT and business discuss about tools and projects, but not having a common understanding about what the data architecture in place is used for.
 Today we find a lot of different data architectures available like:

 - Data Warehouse